MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 ms.topic: article
 ---

-# Windows UI Library 3 - Project Reunion 0.5 (March 2021)
+# Overview and release notes: Windows UI Library 3 - Project Reunion 0.5 (March 2021)

 Windows UI Library (WinUI) 3 is a native user experience (UX) framework for building modern Windows apps.
 It ships independently from the Windows operating system as a part of [Project Reunion](../../project-reunion/index.md).
 The Project Reunion 0.5 release provides [Visual Studio project templates](https://aka.ms/projectreunion/vsixdownload) to help you start building apps with a WinUI 3-based user interface.